International Conference EEHE 2023

 Germany, June 13–14

-Vicor to unveil breakthrough modular solution for inverter ripple currents
+Vicor unveiled breakthrough modular solutions for inverter ripple currents

-Vicor will be participating in the EEHE (electrical + electronic systems in hybrid & electric vehicles, electrical energy management) 2023 conference in Essen, Germany, a leading event in vehicle electrification.
-The conference covers various topics related to electrification, including power electronics and battery management.
+Vicor participated in the EEHE (electrical + electronic systems in hybrid & electric vehicles, electrical energy management) 2023 conference in Essen, Germany, a leading event in vehicle electrification.
+The conference covered various topics related to electrification, including power electronics and battery management.
 Vicor high-density power modules address challenges in EV fast charging, high voltage battery conversion, and 48V – 12V systems.
-Vicor, will present a solution for mitigating inverter ripple currents and voltage in electric vehicles using a high bandwidth DC-DC converter.
+Vicor, presented a solution for mitigating inverter ripple currents and voltage in electric vehicles using a high bandwidth DC-DC converter.

-Vicor will present a key solution for supporting xEV electrification
+Vicor presented a key solution for supporting xEV electrification

 Reducing the impact of traction inverter ripple in electric vehicles